Shnyamsky/React_ToDo-SPA/README.md

 2) create your cluster;
 3) copy url.

-Then paste your Url to file "default.json" in folder "config" in place "<paste your MongoDB URL>".
+Then paste your Url to file "default.json" in folder "config" in place `<paste your MongoDB URL>`.
-Also paste your Url to file "app.json" in place "<paste your MongoDB URL>".
+Also paste your Url to file "app.json" in place `<paste your MongoDB URL>`.

 Assuming you'll have Node.js already installed, go with following steps to get the app working:
 1) In project directory: Run `npm install`;